Small Town Rodeos And The Wild West

-A big parade with floats, old tractors, cars, fire trucks and horses is often part of the rodeo day when the whole town comes alive.
+A big parade with floats, old tractors, cars, fire trucks, and horses is often part of the rodeo day when the whole town comes alive.

-Other common events are chuck wagon races and wild horse races and more.
+Other common events are chuckwagon races and wild horse races and more.

-At the small town rodeos, there is often a dance on Saturday night with good entertainment and the place to be if you want to meet the Cowboys.
+At the small town rodeos, there is often dance on Saturday night with good entertainment and the place to be if you want to meet the Cowboys.

 Rodeos are part of a unique lifestyle.
 It is a tradition handed down for generations; Cowboys and animals competing against their neighbouring ranches to see whose “outfit” had the best-skilled cowhands and best animals.

 According to the Rodeo Canada official homepage, “the rodeo stock contractors are expert stockmen and are very proud of their animals.
-They own & care for hundreds of head of livestock.
+They own & care for hundreds of heads of livestock.
 They take pride in the conditioning and athletic ability of their animals, and, like a well-trained human athlete, an animal can perform to the best of its ability only if it is healthy and in top physical condition.

 Their young ranch-raised horses are fed the best hay, grass, and grains in order to enhance their growth and stamina.
-Generally, at the age of three, the horses are tested as to their bucking ability and then ‘turned out’ to roam free for another three to four years in order to let their muscles and bones completely develop.
+Generally, at the age of three, the horses are tested as to their bucking ability and then turned out to roam free for another three to four years in order to let their muscles and bones completely develop.
 They then come back to live out their adult life as a bucking horse with lots of time between rodeos to rest and be physically ready for the next competition.”

 So why do these animals buck?